 that the value refers to the appropriate Java version:

-Connecting to a Cloud Bigtable instance
+Connect to a Bigtable instance

-You can use the HBase shell to connect to your Cloud Bigtable instance, get information about your existing tables, and create new tables.
+You can use the HBase shell to connect to your Bigtable instance, get information about your existing tables, and create new tables.

-If your project has only one Cloud Bigtable instance, the HBase shell will automatically connect to that instance.
-If your project has multiple Cloud Bigtable instances, the HBase shell will display a list of instance IDs; type the number next to your instance ID, then press Enter.
+If your project has only one Bigtable instance, the HBase shell will automatically connect to that instance.
+If your project has multiple Bigtable instances, the HBase shell will display a list of instance IDs; type the number next to your instance ID, then press Enter.

 After the HBase shell connects to your instance, it displays a series of log messages, which is normal.
 The shell prompt then appears: